 breast augmentation

-Breast Enlargement , also known as Breast Augmentation , consists in inserting an inflatable implant (prosthesis) either behind the breast tissue or the chest muscle (on which the breast lies) in order to increase the volume and/or to enhance the shape of the breast.
+Breast augmentation, also known as breast enhancement, is a cosmetic surgery procedure that involves inserting an inflatable breast implant (prosthesis) behind the breast or the pectoral muscle (on which the mammary gland rests) to increase volume.

 TYPES OF BREAST IMPLANTS